Tigger-oN/app.sh/README.md

                     confirmation is required.
     D | deinstall : Use "make deinstall" in the port tree directory.
 Only the requested port will be removed.
-    i | add | install :
+    dp | depend   : Display dependencies for a port or list. dr | dependrev: Display ports that depend on the passed port or list. i | add | install :
                     For new installs only.
 Configure, build and install the requested port(s).